Cocoa Powder Product Comparison Chart

 Published: October 11, 2025

-- Given the recommended “Action Level” of 5 ppb (the level at which Cadmium in foods is considered to be unsafe for children) – even when the Cadmium level in these Cocoa products is diluted by mixing the Cocoa with other likely Cadmium-free ingredients when these products are used for cooking or baking (like mixing with milk, butter, eggs, sugar, etc.), the Cadmium level of the finished product will still likely be higher than the recommended “Action Level” of 5 ppb – and so none of these products should be considered safe for consumption by young children or pregnant women.
+- Given the recommended “Action Level” of 5 ppb (at which Cadmium in foods is considered unsafe for children), even when the Cadmium level in these cocoa products is diluted by mixing the powder with other likely Cadmium-free ingredients (like milk, butter, eggs, sugar, etc.) during cooking or baking, the Cadmium level of the finished product will still likely be higher than that recommended 5 ppb Action Level.
+Therefore, none of these products should be considered safe for consumption by young children or pregnant women.

 - Navitas Unsweetened Organic Cacao Powder